nesQuick/soa-workshop/box/challenges/final/README.md

 For your submission please put each system in a seperate folder which's name easily determine it's content.
 Zip/Tar all 4 folders and please send a single archive file.
 If you have any remarks (how to handle your apps, etc) feel free to attach them as a README to the archive.

 If you have any questions regarding this challenge please open a GitHub issue on this repo.
 This way everyone can see the answer.
-In case you wish to keep a question private please email me instead.
+In case you wish to keep a question private please email us instead.

 ## Grading